reading and understanding signs, symbols and words

 B - Needs to use an aid or appliance, other than spectacles or contact lenses, to be able to read or understand either basic or complex information 2

-C - Needs assistance to be able to read or understand complex written information 2
+C - Needs prompting to be able to read or understand complex written information 2

-D - Needs assistance to be able to read or understand basic written information 4
+D - Needs prompting to be able to read or understand basic written information 4

 E - Cannot read or understand signs, symbols or words at all 8